AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 The Lambda function will be invoked with a change payload when the primary item is added, updated or deleted.
 From the attributes `language` and `rating`, it will generate the duplicate items and add them to the table.
 If `language` and `rating` subsequently change, previous duplicate items will be removed before the new duplicate set is added.
 Upon a delete modification, all duplicate items will be removed.

-To avoid an infinite loop, an additional attribute, `auto` is added to the automatically created items.
-The Lambda function contains a guard so that it performs no action when encountering a change where the `auto` attribute is set on the item.
+An additional attribute, `auto` is added to the automatically created items so that the Lambda function knows to take no action in response to items that it has created in the table.

 ## Problems